MAD-Studios/MADMailer/README.md

 To add MADMailer to your projects...

-1) Add the folder MADMailer to your project.
+1) Add the folder MADMailer to the root (or anywhere else you choose) of your project.

 2) Then add the reference to the JS file (within MADMailer/src/js) in your HTML file, for example: